Atari 8-bit computers: Design

 The Atari machines consist of a 6502 as the main processor, a combination of ANTIC and GTIA chips to provide graphics, and the POKEY chip to handle sound and serial input/output.
 These support chips are controlled via a series of registers that can be user-controlled via memory load/store instructions running on the 6502.
 For example, the GTIA uses a series of registers to select colors for the screen; these colors can be changed by inserting the correct values into its registers, which are mapped into the address space that is visible to the 6502.
 Some of the coprocessors use data stored in RAM, such as ANTIC's display buffer and display list, and GTIA's Player/Missile (sprite) information.

-The custom hardware features enable the computers to perform many functions directly in hardware, such as smooth background scrolling, that would need to be done in software in most other computers.
-Graphics and sound demos were part of Atari's earliest developer information and used as marketing materials with computers running in-store demos.
+Atari reportedly spent $10 million to develop its three custom chips.
+These allow many functions directly in hardware, such as smooth background scrolling, that would need to be done in software in most other systems.
+Computers running in-store graphics and sound demos were part of Atari's early marketing.